 These healthy no bake peanut butter oatmeal balls are a perfect grab and go snack.
 Easy to make and made without a food processor.
-Healthy and loaded with old fashioned rolled oats, peanut butter and almonds these delicious energy balls are hard to put down.
+Healthy and loaded with old fashioned rolled oats, peanut butter and almonds these delicious energy bites are hard to put down.

 - It’s cheaper and healthier than anything you could buy, and you know exactly what is in them.